Eminent-Jade/Data-Analytics-Project/README.md

  - -0.5 <= pmv <=0.5
  - ppd <= 10%

-## Handy tool for thermal comfort calculations:
+## Handy tool for thermal comfort calculations

 https://comfort.cbe.berkeley.edu/

-To simulate settings in my project:
+To simulate settings in my project,
  - Choose 'Relative humidity vs air temperature' in the option panel on top of the graph
  - Choose 'PMV method' in 'Select method'
  - Check 'Use operative temp' box